RayBB/openlibrary-docs/Developer-Resources/Getting-Started.md

 ## Importing Test Data

-You can copy test data from the live openlibrary.org site into your dev instance. `vagrant ssh` into your dev instance, and run the `copydocs.py` script in `/openlibrary/scripts`.
-If you want to add a book, you must first copy an author record, then the work record, and then the book record.
+You can copy test data from the live openlibrary.org site into your dev instance.
+On Docker, first do the following to connect to your docker image:
-On Docker, you'll want to do the following instead of `vagrant ssh`:

 ```bash
 cd docker
 docker-compose exec web bash
 ```

+Next, run the `copydocs.py` script in `/openlibrary/scripts`.
+If you want to add a book, you must first copy an author record, then the work record, and then the book record.

 ```python
 $ cd /openlibrary/scripts